dudung/soal/_posts/phys/ms-teams/2020-10-09-create-simple-test.md

 Usually you will have access through your institution using the link <https://teams.microsoft.com/> and will be asked to sign in with your institutional account.
 It is also assumed that you have already a team for virtual room in creating a test.
 The team should be the type of Class.

-## Creating an assigment of type Choice
+## Creating a quiz of type Choice using Forms
 1. In a team of type Class find the tab **Assignments** and click it.
 2. Click **Create** button and choose **Quiz**.
 3. By Assuming this is the first quis, choose **+ New Quiz**.